The Vosges Battles as Experienced by the 442nd Regimental Combat Team

 7 & 8 Nov 1944 – Continuing the Attack

-The following morning the 3d Battalion, with, G still attached, made a final effort to drive the enemy off the hill.
+The following morning the 3rd Battalion, with Company G still attached, made a final effort to drive the enemy off the hill.
 The attack came off at 0930.
 It was preceded by a barrage from the company and mortar platoon that had begun the previous afternoon, lasted until dark, and started again at dawn.
 During the period, the gunners pumped over a thousand rounds into the enemy positions in a steady stream.
 A prisoner later testified that the fire was effective.
 He said that casualties in the German positions have been heavy and that the men not hit had been driven almost crazy by the steady pounding.

 Company G was able to gain over eight hundred yards and seize some houses in the valley at the base of the hill.
 By dark, the companies were in echelon formation from the bottom of the hill to the top, G, I, K, L. The next step would be to sweep around the hill much as the gate swings, with Company L on the hilltop being the hinge.

 One of the leaders of Company G’s attack was Private First Class Joe M. Nishimoto, an acting squad leader.
-Leading his men, he crawled through a heavily mined and booby-trapped area to reach a machine-gun nest that was holding up the advance.
+Leading his men, he crawled through a heavily mined and booby-trapped area to reach a machine gun nest that was holding up the advance.
 Spotting it, he threw a hand grenade which destroyed the emplacement.
 In a circle to the rear of another gun which had been supporting the fire of the first and killed the crew with a burst from his tommy gun.
 He then began stalking two riflemen; he was able to kill one, but the other fled.
-Seeing that he had the enemy on the run, Nishimoto continued his assault and drove another machine-gun crew from its emplacement.
+Seeing that he had the enemy on the run, Nishimoto continued his assault and drove another machine gun crew from its emplacement.
 With this gap torn in their defenses, the Germans were forced to withdraw.
-Nishimoto was later killed in action, but his heroic action and breaking a three-day stalemate earned him the Distinguished Service Cross.
+Nishimoto was later killed in action, but his heroic action in breaking a three-day stalemate earned him the Distinguished Service Cross.

-The 232d Engineers were still desperately needed to keep the road net open.
-They were relieved by the elements of Company H and returned to control of the 111st Engineers.
+The 232nd Engineers were still desperately needed to keep the road net open.
+They were relieved by elements of Company H and returned to control of the 111st Engineers.
 For the next three days men worked under fire laying corduroy road and repairing fills that had been laid once and then torn up by tanks grinding through.
-The 111st Engineer Battalion and the 232d Engineer Company were later awarded the Distinguished Unit Citation for heroic achievement in keeping open the supply lines of the 36th Division in spite of tremendous natural obstacles and heavy enemy fire.
+The 111st Engineer Battalion and the 232nd Engineer Company were later awarded the Distinguished Unit Citation for heroic achievement in keeping open the supply lines of the 36th Division in spite of tremendous natural obstacles and heavy enemy fire.

-KIA Loss for 7 Nov 1944
+KIA Losses for 7 Nov 1944

 442 K Sgt.
 Kanazawa, John Shizuo